liuandy1207/Handbooks/PythonHandbook.md

 ```

 ### Annotations
-- Annotations are commonly used to specify function parameter type and function return type.
+- An **annotation** is optional metadata attached to a function parameter or return value.
-- Annotations do not enforce any restrictions on the function.
+- Annotations are often used indicate the expected type of a function's parameters and return value, but do not enforce any restrictions on the function.
 ```Python
 # Include annotations for a function?
 def FUNCTION(PARAM1: TYPE, PARAM2: TYPE, ...) -> RETURN_TYPE: